A11 between the M11 and Newmarket

 Euro Garages lost the rights to use the Little Chef name in 2018, so the Little Chef was quickly replaced with EG Diner.
 The EG Diner closed in August 2018 and the whole building was refurbished, re-opening in January 2019 with new Greggs and Subway stores alongside the existing Burger King unit.
 Following the coronavirus lockdown in 2020, the Subway store was permanently closed.

 Shell have recently installed three new Shell Recharge electric vehicle chargers here alongside the existing one.
-These were expected to go live during early 2022 however issues with power supplies have stalled the launch of the charge points.
+These were expected to go live during early 2022 however issues with power supplies stalled the launch until late 2022.

 |Birchanger Green (M11 south, 20 miles)||Services on the A11||Worsted (southbound, 2 miles)|